spessasus/spessasynth_core/docs/Writing-MIDI-Files.md

 - creationDate - `string` - the creation date of the file.
 If not provided, current day is used.
 - copyright - `string` - the copyright string.
 If not provided, `midi.copyright` is copied.
 - picture - `ArrayBuffer` - the album cover of the song.
 Binary data of the image.
 - midiEncoding - `string` - The encoding of the inner MIDI file.
 Make sure to pick a value that is acceptable by the `TextDecoder`

-> [!CAUTION]
+!!!
+Caution

-> Providing *any* of the metadata fields overrides the encoding with `utf-8`.
+    Providing *any* of the metadata fields overrides the encoding with `utf-8`.
-> This behavior is forced due to lack of support for other encodings by the `TextEncoder` class.
+    This behavior is forced due to lack of support for other encodings by the `TextEncoder` class.

 #### correctBankOffset

 `boolean`, optional - if the function should correct all the program-selects, and the bank-selects in the MIDI file to reflect the embedded soundfont (i.e., Make it [Self-contained](https://github.com/spessasus/sf2-rmidi-specification#self-contained-file)).
 Recommended unless a specific use-case is required.
 Defaults to `true`.

-> [!TIP]
+!!!
+Tip

-> use [trimSoundBank](Sound-Bank-Parser#trimsoundbank) to drastically reduce the file size.
-> consider also using compression (like shown in example) to save even more space.
+    use [trimSoundBank](Sound-Bank.md#trimsoundbank) to drastically reduce the file size. consider also using compression (like shown in example) to save even more space.
-> (using these both methods, I managed to cram a 1GB soundfont into a 5MB RMIDI!)
+    (using these both methods, I managed to cram a 1GB soundfont into a 5MB RMIDI!)

 ### Example

 Below is a simple example for exporting an RMIDI file

 ```html
 <label for='soundfont_upload'>Upload soundfont</label>
 <input type='file' id='soundfont_upload'>